 Lough Neagh level

-The current level is 82mm below high statutory maximum.
+The current level is 243mm above high statutory maximum.

 DfI Rivers will not be responsible for any loss or damage whatsoever arising from the use or interpretation of this information.